Loading figure…

 Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

-Why: Cosponsoring the Women’s Health Protection Act directly advances the stated position by supporting access to safe and legal abortion without restrictions.
+Why: Cosponsoring the Women’s Health Protection Act directly advances the stated position of supporting legal access to abortion.

 Referred to the House Committee on the Judiciary.